Harassment

 What Is Harassment in California?

-What types of unwanted conduct can rise to the level of unlawful conduct in the workplace?
-While it is important to recognize that each case has its own set of facts and that you should speak with an employment discrimination attorney to determine the merits of a claim, the following are examples of offensive conduct that can be grounds for a successful harassment claim:
+What types of unwanted conduct constitute unlawful conduct in the workplace?
+While each case is unique, and it's advisable to consult a workplace harassment lawyer in Fontana to determine the merits of a claim, the following are examples of offensive conduct that could be grounds for a successful harassment claim:

 - Offensive jokes;